d3i-infra/Infrastructure-D3I-pilot/README.md

 # Terraform to deploy our cloud infrastructure

-Terraform is used to deploy the cloud infrastructure of the D3I pilot, all cloud configurations are in the config file.
+Terraform is used to specify our infrastructure as code (IaC).
+We will use Terraform to deploy the cloud infrastructure of the D3I pilot, all cloud configurations are in the config file.
+If changes need to be made to the cloud infrastructure, this has to be done using these config files.

+Why are we doing it this way?

+- We can apply version control to the IaC
+- Our infrastructure will be replicable, by us and by others

 # Secure the terraform.tfstate file